 Plaque and tartar buildup on teeth can lead to bad breath, gum disease and an expensive vet bill.
 To avoid this, there are toys made to help keep teeth clean as well as doggie toothbrushes and toothpaste.
 However, the best way I have found to keep teeth clean is to give your dog uncooked bones to chew on.
 This includes beef rib bones, knuckle bones, soup bones, etc. There are also hollow shank bones that can be bought at the petstore and filled with peanut butter or yogurt and then frozen.
 When you leave for the day, give one of these to your dog in a crate or area that can easily be cleaned.

-Crate training is quite useful when you have a new dog.
+All RCDR dogs are crate trained and it is quite useful when you have a new dog.
 Even adults that need to be confined will learn to accept the crate as their own place.
 It is useful for preventing bad habits, protecting the dog from his environment, and for giving him comfort.
 Always make the crate a positive experience (i.e., give a treat whenever he is put in), and just don't overuse it.
-Eight hours in a crate is the maximum at one time.
-Remember too that extensive crate time means more exercise to burn off stored up energy.
-Make sure you are able to exercise your Dal appropriatly.
+Eight hours in a crate is the absolute maximum at one time.
+Remember, extensive crate time means more exercise to help burn off stored up energy!
+A crate should be large enough for the dog to stand up in and turn around.
+Plastic crates cost $40.00-$100.00 depending on the quality and size needed for the dog.

 Socialization is a very important yet often overlooked area of dog ownership.
 It is important that dogs get out often to interact with other dogs and people.
 Provide a food reward whenever a dog hesitates in meeting a stranger, and be sure talk confidently and be happy.
 When meeting another dog, give each one a treat and tell them how nice it is for them to be close.
 Certainly be prepared to separate should it be necessary, but usually the food will break their concentration.